Organ transplantation: Financial compensation

 Monetary compensation for organ donors, in the form of reimbursement for out-of-pocket expenses, has been legalised in Australia, and strictly only in the case of kidney transplant in the case of Singapore (minimal reimbursement is offered in the case of other forms of organ harvesting by Singapore).
 Kidney disease organizations in both countries have expressed their support.

 In compensated donation, donors get money or other compensation in exchange for their organs.
 This practice is common in some parts of the world, whether legal or not, and is one of the many factors driving medical tourism.

 In the illegal black market the donors may not get sufficient after-operation care, the price of a kidney may be above $160,000, middlemen take most of the money, the operation is more dangerous to both the donor and receiver, and the receiver often gets hepatitis or HIV.
 In legal markets of Iran the price of a kidney is $2,000 to $4,000.

 An article by Gary Becker and Julio Elias on "Introducing Incentives in the market for Live and Cadaveric Organ Donations" said that a free market could help solve the problem of a scarcity in organ transplants.
 Their economic modeling was able to estimate the price tag for human kidneys ($15,000) and human livers ($32,000).

 In the United States, The National Organ Transplant Act of 1984 made organ sales illegal.
 In the United Kingdom, the Human Organ Transplants Act 1989 first made organ sales illegal, and has been superseded by the Human Tissue Act 2004.
 In 2007, two major European conferences recommended against the sale of organs.
-Recent development of web sites and personal advertisements for organs among listed candidates has raised the stakes when it comes to the selling of organs, and have also sparked significant ethical debates over directed donation, "good-Samaritan" donation, and the current US organ allocation policy.
-Bioethicist Jacob M. Appel has argued that organ solicitation on billboards and the internet may actually increase the overall supply of organs.
+The recent emergence of websites and personal advertisements for organs among listed transplant candidates has intensified ethical debates surrounding organ sales, directed donation, "good Samaritan" donation, and current U.S. organ allocation policies.
+These developments have raised concerns about fairness, equity, and potential exploitation.
+However, bioethicist Jacob M. Appel has argued that public solicitation of organs through billboards and the internet may ultimately increase the overall supply of organs, potentially benefiting patients awaiting transplants.

-In an experimental survey, Elias, Lacetera and Macis (2019) find that preferences for compensation for kidney donors have strong moral foundations; participants in the experiment especially reject direct payments by patients, which they find would violate principles of fairness.
+In an experimental survey, Elias, Lacetera, and Macis (2019) found that preferences regarding compensation for kidney donors are deeply rooted in moral considerations.
+Participants particularly opposed direct payments made by patients to donors, viewing such transactions as violations of fairness principles.

-Many countries have different approaches to organ donation such as: the opt-out approach and many advertisements of organ donors, encouraging people to donate.
-Although these laws have been implemented into a certain country they are not forced upon very one as it is an individual decision.